Dead End: an end of a road or passage from which no exit is possible

 On the other hand, “Baby Face” is a success.
 He’s one of the most wanted gangsters in the country, known to have killed at least eight men.
 Martin found a way out so why is he back?
 The money and how he got it weighs on Martin.
 He’s looking for his innocence lost so long ago on this dead end.
 He won’t find it from his mother (Marjorie Main from the original Broadway cast) or from his first sweetheart (Clair Trevor).
 Each disappointment breaks Martin’s already mangled soul and makes him a meaner man.
 Heartbreak and bitter resolve are etched on his craggy face.
 Humphrey Bogart seemed to spend the 1930s proving his acting worth over and over again.
 “Baby Face” Martin is one of his greatest achievements.

-Kay is part of the rick crowd that parties on their terraces that overlook the slums.
-Road repairs are forcing the classes to mingle uncomfortably.
+Kay is part of the rich crowd that parties on their terraces that overlook the slums.
+Road repairs are forcing the classes to uncomfortably mingle.
 Kay already straddles both worlds as an attractive girl from humble circumstances who has accepted the protection of a wealthy man.
 Love doesn’t enter into the relationship, only a well-founded fear of poverty.
 Love, or something like it, is something Kay thinks she can have with Dave for a little while.
-Although they don’t know each other, they would understand each other as Drina is coming to realize maybe you only get happiness, if you get it, for a little while.
+Although they don’t know each other, Kay and Drina would understand each other as Drina is coming to realize maybe you only get happiness, if you get it, for a little while.
 Dave is still looking for always.